SARS Alert Updates

 transport SARS patients.
 Should commercial airlines also follow

-No. This guidance (available at this page) is intended specifically for air medical transport (AMT) service providers that use specialized aircraft to transport SARS patients.
+No. This guidance is intended specifically for air medical transport (AMT) service providers that use specialized aircraft to transport SARS patients.
 It should not be generalized to commercial passenger aircraft.
 These interim recommendations for AMT are based on standard infection control practices, AMT standards, and epidemiologic information from ongoing investigations of SARS, including experience from transport of 2 patients during this outbreak.
-Specific guidelines for airline crew and flight personnel of commercial aircrafts are available at this page.
 CDC also has developed interim guidance for cleaning of commercial passenger aircraft after a flight with a suspected SARS passenger

 MedCases launches SARScme.com, a public service for physicians